 The connections are not just business related.
 In 2019, the Royal Air Force Red Arrows visited Missouri and thrilled tens of thousands of people during their recent North American tour.
 UK history is alive and well in Missouri.
 Fulton, Missouri, is home to the National Churchill Museum.
 And Mark Sutherland, the CMO of Missouri Partnership, was born in Scotland and grew up outside London, and today serves as the British Hon.
 Consul to Missouri.

-Also, in early 2020, following these 2019 missions from Missouri to the UK, British agri-tech innovators visited Missouri for a week, identifying collaboration and growth opportunities across the state.
+In early 2020, following these 2019 missions from Missouri to the UK, British agri-tech innovators, led by Agri-TechE, visited Missouri for a week, identifying collaboration and growth opportunities across the state.

 “What we want to do is give our members the opportunity to find the customers, collaborators, clients and partners that will accelerate their business and obviously the international markets are key to that,” said Belinda Clarke, director of Agri-TechE.
 “I think there are a lot of similarities between the innovation ecosystems for agriculture and agri-tech here as there are in our ecosystem in the UK.”
 Agri-TechE is a British business focused membership organization, supporting the growth of a world-leading network of innovative farmers, producers, scientists, technologists and entrepreneurs who share a vision of increasing the productivity, profitability and sustainability of agriculture.
 The mission to Missouri was jointly planned by Agri-TechE, the British Government, World Trade Center St. Louis and Missouri Partnership.